 APWA knows the challenges and opportunities facing public works are unprecedented.
 The speed of social and technological change places an enormous responsibility on you to proactively provide and maintain the infrastructure needed for your community’s growth and well-being.

-Be prepared to ask the essential questions and share your views and ideas.
-Start thinking now about:
+We need you to arrive in Omaha prepared to ask the essential questions and share your views and ideas.

-- What challenge are you facing that a solution seems out-of-reach?
+- What challenges are you facing that a solution seems out of reach?

 - What leadership qualities, skills, and resources are needed to lead and manage the modern public works department?

-- What innovations and solutions has your agency implemented that would help the whole profession provide better public works services?
+- What innovations and solutions have your agency implemented that would help the whole profession provide better public works services?

 - What are your blind spots?
 Are you open to fresh and broader perspectives?